jonasbn/github-pages-javascript-prototype/README.md

 I decided how to start with a _vanilla_ solution.

-The next steps could be to dwelve into experiments/prototypes based on:
+The next steps could be to delve into experiments/prototypes based on:

 1. [Jekyll], getting more from the standard and by GitHub chosen static site generator
-1. [Hugo], evaluating the use of an altertive static site generator
+1. [Hugo], evaluating the use of an alternative static site generator
 1. [Vue], not limiting implementation to vanilla JavaScript
 1. [React], again not limiting implementation to vanilla JavaScript
 1. [Svelte], and yet again not limiting implementation to vanilla JavaScript
-1. [D3], perhaps even doing beautiful visualisations or graphs
+1. [D3], perhaps even doing beautiful visualizations or graphs

 These could all be basic proof of concept like projects.
 At some point I do however want to go deeper, based on a real project and of course the best fit candidate for the optimal solution.